As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 The best way to think about it is you are bringing the head voice down and the chest voice up.

-Let's check out an exercise that will help you develop this mixed register.
+Let's check out an exercise that will help you develop this middle register.

 Let's do an exercise to help you find your mixed voice.